Language-Research-Technology/ro-crate-to-sqlite/README.md

 ## Installation (Macos)

-- Make a virtual environment:
+- Make a virtual environment locally:
   `python3 -venv venv`
-- Activate the virtual environment (optional the Makefile should work without activating) `. venv/bin/activate`
+- Activate the virtual environment
+  `. venv/bin/activate`
+- Install
+  `pip3 install -r requirements.txt`

 ## Usage

+There's a sample dataset included which should serve as an example of usage:

 ```
 make sample